 While it’s normal for infants to have white-coated tongues after feeding, how do we know for sure if these white bumps aren’t in fact oral thrush in babies?

-In this post we will show you how to diagnose thrush in babies, treat it naturally, and prevent it from recurring.
+In this post, we will show you how to determine thrush in babies, treat it naturally, and prevent it from recurring.

 What is thrush in babies?

 Thrush, or oral candidiasis, is an accumulation of the fungus candida albicans in the mouth that causes white lesions, or sores, that look more like cottage cheese than the normal milky whiteness associated with babies’ milk tongue from breastmilk or formula.